ibexa/documentation-developer/docs/releases/updating_ez_platform.md

 This page explains how to update eZ Platform to a new version.

-In the instructions below, replace` <version>` with the version of eZ Platform you are updating to (for example: `v1.7.0`).
-If you are testing a release candidate, use the [latest rc tag](https://github.com/ezsystems/ezplatform/releases) (for example: `v1.7.1-rc1`).
+In the instructions below, replace `<version>` with the version of eZ Platform you are updating to (for example: `v1.7.0`).
+If you are testing a release candidate, use the latest rc tag (for example: `v1.7.1-rc1`).

 ## Update procedure

 ## 1. Check out a tagged version

-**1.1.** From the project's root, create a new branch from the project's master, or from the branch you're updating on:
+**1.1.** From the project's root, create a new branch from the project's "master", or from the branch you're updating on:

-**From your master branch**
+**From your master branch, create a branch for handling update changes**

 ``` bash
 git checkout -b <branch_name>